Arpafaucon/rob311/4-qle/README.md

 ```
 Yes, he lost once, being trapped between two ghosts.
 That is a mistake rather hard to avoid, as the bad decision happens 10+ moves before the negative reward (aka death).

-#### Remark:
+## Remark:
 An analysis of the feature extractors confirms that, for now, the feature vector doesn't take into account the `power-mode` of Pacman (during which he could eat the ghosts, win more points and loose less time).

-That could be implemented as an additionnal feature `eatGhost`, that is 1 if Pac-Man is in `power-mode` and there is a ghost in the next cell.
+That could be implemented as an additionnal feature `eatGhost`, that is 1.0 if Pac-Man is in `power-mode` and there is a ghost in the next cell.
+The rest of the time the value is 0.